kattlaw/random-quotes-generator/README.md

 # Random Quotes Generator

-## This project was build with React
+## This project was built with React

 https://katlaw-quote-gen.netlify.app